A branching particle system as a model of semipushed fronts: Convergence to the CSBP

-where Recall from Theorem \ref{lem:l2norm} that the $L^2$-norm of the eigenvector $v_1$ converges to a positive limit as $L$ goes to $\infty$.
-Besides, one can prove that $L\mapsto \int_0^Le^{-\mu y} v_1(y)dy$ also converges to a positive limit as $L\to \infty$, using the dominated convergence theorem combined with Lemma \ref{ubv1} and Remark \ref{lb:sin}, so that the constant $C_0$ is well defined.
+Recall from Lemma \ref{lem:l2norm} that the $\mathrm{L}^2$-norm of the eigenvector $v_1$ converges to a positive limit as $L$ goes to $\infty$.
+Besides, one can prove that $L\mapsto \int_0^Le^{-\mu y} v_1(y)dy$ also converges to a positive limit as $L\to \infty$ using the dominated convergence theorem combined with Lemma \ref{ubv1}.
+Thus the constant $d_{\infty}$ is well defined.